Symptoms, Causes & Treatment Of Photomelanosis (Melasma) in India

 Makeup can help hide your Photomelanosis condition and will help make it less obvious.
 Corrective makeup will protect your skin from being conspicuous.
 However, make sure you use good products to avoid skin infections.

 Photomelanosis is an incredibly common skin condition, but nevertheless a huge cosmetic problem for many.
-If you feel like it’s bothering you or affecting your self esteem, it’s always a good idea to visit a dermatologist in
+If you feel like it’s bothering you or affecting your self esteem, it’s always a good idea to visit a dermatologist in on the MFine app by booking an online appointment and get yourself checked.

 Need more guidance on living with melasma?
 Consult top dermatologists on MFine in just 1 click!